 4. Treating your staff like you treat Australians.

 Social connections are important to them.
-It is one of the most important traits that business owners or advisers fail to acknowledge with their Filipino virtual assistant.
+It is one of the most important traits that business owners or advisers fail to acknowledge.

 Be friendly and sincere.
 You will be amazed at how you can connect with them instantly.

 5. Hiring the first person they “think” is good for the business.

 Just because you find someone close to what you’re looking for doesn’t mean that you should close your door to other prospective staff.